<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1354242&amp;fmt=gif">

 Take it one step at a time and focus on the key areas we mentioned: your email, credentials, endpoints, remote access, and backups.
 Everything highlighted above will help mitigate your security risks and reduce the blast radius if you encounter cybercriminals looking to exploit your organization.

-For more information, you can watch our discussion on best practices for SMBs here.
 If you’re looking to make progress in your cyber hygiene — but aren’t sure how to start — you can also consult with security experts through our vCISO services.

 Recent Articles